 There is an issue that some employers have high injury rates and experience rating adjustments above the averages within their CU, and the reasons for this are unknown.
 Some companies have injury rates 140% above the average for their CU, and experience rating adjustments 80% or greater above the CU base.

-Reduce the experience rating adjustment between 15-30% per year for the targeted employers with higher experience ratings and injury rates.
-Examine statistics in the Industry &amp; Employer Injury Prevention Dashboard to identify and contact outliers within the classification units.
+Examine statistics in the Industry & Employer Injury Prevention Dashboard to identify and contact outliers within the classification units.

 Conduct site visits with the small, medium and large outliers and help them, identify primary causes and nature of injuries, understand claims characteristics and management, and where applicable, access the Employer Safety Planning Toolkit - to demonstrate a business case for injury prevention and claims management.